What is The Big Deal With Sulfites?

 antioxidant, and anti-browning properties.
 They are added to a variety of foods such as fruits, vegetables, shellfish, and baked

 goods to prevent spoilage.
-Sulfites are also found naturally in fermented drinks such as wine and beer.
-Typically, wine makers
+Sulfites are also found naturally in fermented drinks such as wine and beer but wine makers often

-add some extra sulfiting agents to help preserve it.
+add extra sulfiting agents to help preserve it longer.
 Sulfites are also found in some types of medications to help prevent bacteria

 The vast majority of adverse events related to sulfites occur in asthmatic individuals.
 Some believe that as many as 5% of

 asthmatics are sensitive to sulfites.
 Usually, this occurs in patients with difficult to control asthma.
 Respiratory symptoms